Chouffy/chouffy.github.io/notes/languages/Git.md

 ### Operations

-`git clone` - copy latest repo from remote
+`git clone` - copy the latest repo from remote
 `git push` - push to remote
 `git pull` - pull latest from remote